Learn more about TJ Brown's UFC history, fighter facts, and Q&A below.

 - Origin of nickname: “Boxer Kim Hamburg called me that one day and it stuck.”

-UFC Fight Night (1/15/22) Brown won a three round unanimous decision over Charles Rosa
+UFC on ESPN (1/15/22) Brown won a three round unanimous decision over Charles Rosa

-UFC Fight Night (5/1/21) Brown won a three round split decision over Kai Kamaka III
+UFC on ESPN (5/1/21) Brown won a three round split decision over Kai Kamaka

 UFC 252 (8/15/20) Brown lost a three round unanimous decision to Danny Chavez